-Sarah Jio is the New York Times bestselling author of THE VIOLETS OF MARCH (a Library Journal Best Book of 2011 and a USA Today bestseller), THE BUNGALOW, BLACKBERRY WINTER (an instant New York Times and USA Today bestseller, as well as an international bestseller), THE LAST CAMELLIA (to be published on 5/28/13), and MORNING GLORY (to be published on November 26, 2013)—all from Penguin (Plume).
-To date, Sarah’s novels are published in 20 countries, including Italy, France, Brazil, Turkey, Slovenia, Russia, China, Norway, Germany, Poland, Spain, and many others.
+Sarah Jio is the international, USA Today and New York Times bestselling author of THE VIOLETS OF MARCH (a Library Journal Best Book of 2011 and a USA Today bestseller), THE BUNGALOW, BLACKBERRY WINTER (an instant New York Times and USA Today bestseller, as well as an international bestseller), THE LAST CAMELLIA (a Kirkus Books Most Anticipated Book of 2012), MORNING GLORY, and GOODNIGHT JUNE (to be published in June 2014)—all from Penguin (Plume).
+To date, Sarah’s novels are published in 22 countries, including Italy, France, Brazil, Turkey, Slovenia, Russia, China, Norway, Germany, Lithuania, Poland, Spain, and many others.

 A magazine writer and the former founding health and fitness blogger for Glamour magazine, Sarah has written thousands of articles and blog posts for national magazines including Redbook, O, The Oprah Magazine, Cooking Light, Glamour, SELF, Real Simple, Fitness, Marie Claire, Hallmark magazine, Seventeen, The Nest, Health, Bon Appetit, Gourmet, The Seattle Times, Parents, Woman’s Day, American Baby, Parenting, and many others.
 She has also appeared as a commentator on NPR’s Morning Edition.

-Sarah recently finished her sixth novel and is at work on her next.
+Sarah recently finished her seventh novel and is at work on her next.
 She lives in Seattle and is the mother of three young sons.

 The slightly more informal bio:

-1978-1983: The blissful childhood years.
+1978-1983: Born February 18, 1978.
+The blissful childhood years.
 Pigtails.
 French braids.
 Bunny rabbits.
 Warm, chocolate chip cookies.
 Blackberry picking.
 Saltwater sandals.
 Magical Christmases.
 Trips to Disneyland.
 Dress up.
 Swingsets.
 Bossing around younger siblings.
 Slip ‘n Slides and kiddie pools.
 Shenanigans.

 1983-1988: The jelly bracelet and Keds years.
 Wrote first book, titled “A Tug Boat’s Dream.”
 Leggings with long sweaters and belts.
 Hypercolor T-shirts.
 Pink boom boxes.
 Monarch butterflies.
 Norwegian dancing.
 Sleepovers.
 Cabbage Patch dolls.
 Lisa Frank stickers.
 Rollerskating at the rink.
 Little House on the Prairie.
 Experimental hairstyles, including feathered bangs and the poodle perm.
 Best friend moves away.
 Wishing on stars.
 First crushes.
 All details recorded in diary, read by little brother.